 Despite situating his Last Supper in a scene of everyday life, Tintoretto pulls you back.
 Angels bathed in celestial light float near the coffered ceiling and figures are elongated, in effect, idealizing them even more.
 He doesn’t play up the individuality of figures apparent in Castagno’s and Leonardo’s versions.
 Tintoretto, thus, reminds you that this painting is still about faith in higher beings.
 About religion.

 Tintoretto’s Last Supper expresses intense spirituality through the Mannerist style devices of elongated figures and strong contrasts through deep colors and bright highlights.
 They give the painting an otherworldly aspect.
 But what pulls you into the drama of the painting is the fluid movement of figures, especially the swirl of angels.
-They form a serpentine pattern that exude energy and urgent action that your eyes naturally follow.
+They form a serpentine pattern that exudes energy and urgent action that your eyes naturally follow.

 Italian Renaissance art, as you can see in the three paintings in this series of articles, was never stagnant.
 Starting as a revival of Classical art forms that resonated with the new philosophy of humanism (the intrinsic worthiness and ennobling of human beings), it absorbed the influences of Northern innovations in art, the events of two centuries, and the originality of individual artists.
 By the Late Renaissance, it had begun to include the flowing lines and dramatic tonalities that characterize the exuberance of subsequent Baroque art.